 How to Save Money on Attractions

-- Take Scenic Breaks – Especially in the mountains, there are plenty of overlook, pull off the road places to park.
+- Take Scenic Breaks – Especially in the mountains, there are plenty of overlooks and pull off the road places to park.
 Get out, stretch your legs, take in the beautiful scenery around you.

 - Free Roadside Attractions – Not every roadside attraction costs money.
 Sometimes a wacky blast from the past may be just as fun.
 (Check out some fun, some free, wacky Florida attractions here.)